JakesMD/TypeTypeGo/README.md

 - Developed in dart with [flutter](https://flutter.dev)
 - Just a fun project
 ---
+### ➕ New
+- Added stopwatch
+- Added difficulty indicator
+- Added scrollbars
+- Migrated to null-safety
+---
 ### ❕ Please Note
 - This has only been tested in Google Chrome, so it may not work in other browsers.
 - Please [open an issue](https://github.com/JakesMD/TypeTypeGo/issues) if you find a bug or something's not working for you.
 - Feel free to contribute or [request cool new features](https://github.com/JakesMD/TypeTypeGo/discussions/6).
----
-### ✔️ To Do
-- Add scrollbar on ResultsSideBar
-- Add stopwatch
-- Add difficulty recognizer